Skip to content

 See Interface for 3D momentum for more properties.

-When changing pivot point, the momentum will also change.
-This is because the momentum is defined at the closest point to the pivot point on the helix.
+When changing the pivot point, the momentum also changes, because it is evaluated at the closest point to the pivot.

 Pivot point